How To Make Your Programs Programs Your Clients Will Actually Follow

 1. Write Shit Down.

-As in, write down and keep track of what your clients are doing per session (and encourage them to take ownership and write down how much weight they’re using when they train on their own).
+As in, write down and keep track of what your clients are doing per session (and encourage them to take ownership and do it themselves).

 A funny thing happens when people start to keep track of what they do session to session.
 This little thing called progressive overload manifests and people start seeing results.